 20. Airports are equipped with behavioral cameras

 If you are worried about getting on a plane with aggressive people, you can put that fear aside.
-Indeed, airports have behavioral cameras that allow them to check the aggressiveness levels of all passengers.
+Indeed, airports have behavioral cameras that allow them to check the aggressiveness degrees of all passengers.

 19. You never see celebrities for a reason

 If you never see celebrities at the airport, it’s not because they never fly, it’s just because they have their terminal and entrance.
 It is a way for them to avoid crowds.
+What can’t money buy?

 18. Airport restaurants are open 24 hours a day